-Food Safety Legislation doesn't stop the presence of dogs in customer areas of food premises.
-However dogs aren't allowed in areas where food is prepared, handled or stored.
-Food Hygiene Rating should not be affected provided businesses take appropriate action and make precautions to prevent contamination of food.
+Food Safety Legislation doesn't stop dogs being allowed in public areas of food premises.
+However, dogs aren't allowed in areas where food is prepared, handled or stored.
+Food Hygiene Ratings won't be affected if businesses follow guidelines to prevent food contamination.

-Food businesses must have proper procedures in place to prevent dogs contaminating food or food utensils and should consider the following:
+Food businesses must have procedures in place to prevent dogs contaminating food or food utensils and should know the following:

-- Dogs should not be allowed in areas where food is prepared, handled or stored.
+- Dogs are not allowed in areas where food is prepared, handled or stored.

 - Staff should not touch dogs or handle materials that have been in contact with dogs.